mathiskakal/moonshot/documents/rexmax-specifications.md

 No GitHub Actions, dashboards or code-coverage gates; I’ll wire them once the suite exists.

-No monitoring/telemetry; crashes go to a local log that I review with the user.
+No monitoring/telemetry; crashes go to a local log that I review on my own.

 # I) Management Analysis